 The employee sued Burger King for quid pro quo sexual harassment.
 The Ninth District Court of Appeals agreed with the employee, holding that if she reasonably believed that the assistant manager could fire her, the company was liable for his actions.

-If you believe that your employer is sexually harassing you or discriminating against you because of your gender, contact the attorneys at The Spitz Law Firm today for a free and confidential initial consultation.
+If you believe that your employer is sexually harassing you or discriminating against you because of your gender, contact the attorneys at Spitz, The Employee’s Law Firm today for a free and confidential initial consultation.